Why Is Web Design Important?

 2. Web Design Directly Impacts Your SEO Rankings

-Design and SEO are not separate disciplines — they are deeply intertwined.
+Design and SEO are not separate disciplines.
+They're deeply intertwined.
 Google's ranking algorithm in 2026 gives significant weight to user experience signals, many of which are determined by design decisions.

-Core Web Vitals — Google's framework for measuring page experience — assess:
+Core Web Vitals, Google's framework for page experience, assess:

 Additional SEO design factors:

-• Structured content hierarchy: Proper H1–H3 heading use helps search engines understand your page's topic relevance.
+- Structured content hierarchy: proper H1 to H3 heading use helps search engines understand your page's topic relevance.

-• Page speed: A one-second delay in load time reduces conversions by up to 20% (Google, 2023).
+- Page speed: a one-second delay in load time can reduce conversions by up to 20%.

-In short, if your site is slow, unstructured, or difficult to navigate, no amount of keyword optimisation will fully compensate.
+If your site is slow, unstructured, or difficult to navigate, no amount of keyword optimisation will fully compensate.
+For a complete breakdown of how to apply these principles, see my guide on Web Design Best Practices 2026: A UX-Centric Guide.

 3. It Builds Trust and Credibility